7 Reasons That Make Programmers Love Linux!

 Reason#7: Efficient usage of resources

 This is the reason that made me switch to Linux in the first place.
 I had this laptop, which started getting really slow with time to a point when it became unpleasant to use because of lags.
-Initially I thought the software has evolved too much over the years to the point where the hardware can’t keep up anymore.
-But as I analyzed the situation I began to understand that the software did evolve but not in the areas that I had use for.
+Initially I thought the software has evolved too much over the years and now the hardware can’t keep up anymore.
+But as I analyzed the situation I began to understand that the software did evolve but the evolution only hindered my workflow and was of no help!

 Most of the background services that were running in the system slowing it down to a crawl were of no use to me personally for the kind of work I need to do with my computer but they were “essential” for the operating system and hence the end-users had no option to stop those services (without leaving behind some security vulnerabilities at least).